-Invasive Cardiology utilizes highly sophisticated equipment to perform procedures on patients for diagnostic and interventional treatment of cardiovascular diseases as part of the cardiac cauterization team.
-The invasive technologist assists a qualified cardiologist in all aspects of the cardiac cauterization.
+Invasive Cardiology utilizes highly sophisticated equipment to perform procedures on patients for diagnostic and interventional treatment of cardiovascular diseases as part of the cardiac catheterization team.
+The invasive technologist assists a qualified cardiologist in all aspects of the cardiac catheterization.

 Non-Invasive Cardiology utilizes ultrasound to perform diagnostics examinations on patients.
 The non-invasive technologist will utilize state-of-the-art equipment to recognize, calculate, interpret and analyze hemodynamic data derived from the cardiac study.

 Admission: Health Science and Nursing programs have special program admission criteria which must be completed prior to applying for the clinical phase of the program.
-A student may be admitted to the college at any time in order to complete prerequisite and general education course work.
+A student may be admitted to the college at any time in order to complete program-ready and general education coursework.
 A brief description of program admission options is below.
-For more detailed information, please go to www.ptc.edu/healthscienceresources.
+For more detailed information, please go to www.ptc.edu/college-resources/nursing-health-science.